-The distinction between a payment made as an advance payment of rent or as a consideration for the execution of the lease, and security for the lessee's performance is artificial and ought to be eliminated.
-A defaulting -11lessee should be entitled to relief from the forfeiture of an advance payment that exceeds the damages caused by his default, regardless of the label attached to the payment by the provisions of the lease.
+The Commission recommends that a defaulting lessee be entitled to relief from the forfeiture of an advance payment, regardless of the label attached to the payment by the provisions of the lease.
 A lessor should not have the right to exact forfeitures by the artful use of language in a lease.